 StudyPortals Tip: The UK government has confirmed new English-language testing requirements for visa and immigration purposes.
 Learn more

-For research study within our Essex Business School, we normally require a good Masters degree, or equivalent, in a relevant discipline.
-A well developed research proposal is also essential.
+We normally require a good Masters degree, or equivalent, in a relevant discipline.
+You must also submit a well-developed research proposal as part of your application.

 StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.